hybridly/hybridly/docs/guide/visual-studio-code.md

 ## Overview

-The official [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=innocenzi.vscode-hybridly), while still experimental, offers improved navigation support throughout Hybridly applications.
+The official [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=innocenzi.vscode-hybridly), while still experimental, offers improved navigation support and auto-completion throughout Hybridly applications.

 :::info Customization
 The extension currently only supports the default and domain-based architecture.
 Custom paths specified in `initializeHybridly` or the Vite plugin configuration are not taken into account.
 :::

-### Layout linking
+### Layout linking and auto-completion

 When using the [`<template layout>`](../api/vite/layout.md) syntax, the layout names will be linkified to their corresponding layout files.